 ls /usr/share/zsh-syntax-highlighting/zsh-syntax-highlighting.zsh

-If these files exist but plugins still do not work, check that your ~/.zshrc contains the source lines at the end of the file, after any other configuration.
+If those files exist but the plugins still do not work, place the source lines near the end of ~/.zshrc, after other prompt and plugin configuration.

 Update Oh My Zsh

-Oh My Zsh includes a built-in update command that pulls the latest version from GitHub:
+Oh My Zsh includes a built-in updater that pulls the latest framework changes from GitHub:

 omz update